 I woke up early after my night in Hanoi, extremely excited to seize the day by seaplane.
-To ensure I wasn’t late for my flight, I left my accommodation in Hanoi earlier than necessary – and good thing I did!
+I left my accommodation in Hanoi earlier than necessary – and good thing I did!
 What was estimated to be a 40-minute commute to the airport ended up taking just over an hour with the considerable amounts of traffic on the road.
 Always plan ahead and leave early!

 CHECK-IN AT NOIBAI INTERNATIONAL AIRPORT

 Upon arriving at the Noi Bai International Airport, I went in search of Hai Au Aviation check in which is Counter 109, Lobby E, Terminal 1.
 The gentleman at the counter warmly greeted me with a friendly smile and hello.
-He asked for my passport, whether I was carrying any weapons or other dangerous contaminants (of course I wasn’t), and then weighed my luggage.
+He asked for my passport, whether I was carrying any weapons or other dangerous contaminants, and then weighed my luggage.

 Once the airline gathered all of my information, I was given my fancy looking paper ticket and personally walked over to the boarding gate, a nice touch and a nod to the excellent service of the airline!
 I felt like a million bucks.
 Overall, check in was a smooth, seamless and pleasant process, not something I’m always confident in saying when I travel.
 Rest assured your experience will be just so.

 Once I got through security, I had 30 minutes to spare before boarding.
 If you have extra time before your flight, consider fueling your day with a traditional Vietnamese Coffee.
 They are delightfully tasty!
-When it was time to board, everyone on my flight walked down a flight of stairs to a bus that would shuttle us to our plane.
+When it was time to board, everyone on my flight walked down a flight of stairs to a bus.
 Thank goodness for the bus because it started to lightly rain, but that wasn’t going to dampen my highly anticipated flight experience!

 DEPARTURE FOR HALONG BAY, VIETNAM

-The pilots briefed all passengers on proper safety regulations and ensured we were buckled for takeoff.
-The motor moved from a quiet hum to a revved up engine, and with a quickness, we were off into the skies.
+The pilots briefed all passengers on proper safety regulations and ensured we were ready for takeoff.
+The motor moved from a quiet hum to a revved up engine.
+With a quickness, we were off into the skies.
 The scenic flight from Hanoi to Ha Long Bay is about 45 minutes with a 15-minute scenic tour of the bay, much quicker than any other way to travel!